leixm/arrow/README.md

 ## Getting involved

-Even if you do not plan to contribute to Apache Arrow itself or Arrow integrations in other projects, we'd be happy to have you involved:
+Even if you do not plan to contribute to Apache Arrow itself or Arrow22 integrations in other projects, we'd be happy to have you involved:

 - Join the mailing list: send an email to11